Md-Refat-Hosain/PORTFOLIO-Projects/README.md

 * Used One-Hot Encoding for nominal categorical features and potentially Target Encoding / Label Encoding for high-cardinality features to convert them into a numerical format suitable for machine learning models.

 * Standardization/Normalization was applied to numerical features to scale them consistently.
-* Below is a glimpse of the whole data preprocessing:
-    [<img width="1432" height="410" alt="Screenshot 2025-07-10 at 4 46 42 PM" src="https://github.com/user-attachments/assets/3813c89d-47a0-4ff8-9bb0-9c200d15eebc" />](https://youtu.be/sf5lNF4LPTYsi=dHbAVIKeAEd46awW)
+* (After data preprocessing video: please click on it ) [<img width="1432" height="410" alt="Screenshot 2025-07-10 at 4 46 42 PM" src="https://github.com/user-attachments/assets/3813c89d-47a0-4ff8-9bb0-9c200d15eebc" />](https://youtu.be/sf5lNF4LPTYsi=dHbAVIKeAEd46awW)